Skip to main content Skip to main navigation

 Whether you're eating croissants in Paris, sightseeing in Rome or skiing the Pyrenees, it's worth checking which currencies you'll need on your European trip.

 When budgeting, some people find it helpful to lock in their AUD to Euro exchange rate.
-One of the easiest ways to convert your Australian Dollars (AUD) to Euros before you travel is to:
+One of the easiest ways to convert your Australian Dollars (AUD) to Euros before you travel is to use a travel money card to convert AUD to Euros when it suits you - either ahead of time if exchange rates look favourable or simply convert AUD to Euro as you need it.

-Sending Euros overseas?
+Sending Euros overseas

 If you're making an International money transfer in Euros, you can send Euros from your Westpac bank account to more than 130 countries around the world, safely and securely.
 To get an indicative foreign exchange rate and estimate the fees, use our currency converter